Implementing Inventory Control: Best Practices for Ecommerce Businesses

 In a perfect world, you would have precisely the number of products in your warehouse that you would need for any given time.

 You would have just enough units to cover your orders and get them out to customers on time.

 Your warehouses would carry the right amount of stock, and your customers would always be happy.

 But it is not a perfect world, and keeping inventory up to date is not simple.
 Retail and ecommerce businesses must implement an inventory control system.

 What Is Inventory Control?

-Inventory Control is the practice of coordinating and supervising the supply, storage, management and distribution of inventory.
-This includes techniques for preventing overselling, stockouts, and delays in the inventory replenishment process.
+Inventory control is the practice of coordinating and supervising the supply, storage, management and distribution of inventory.
+Inventory control includes techniques for preventing overselling, stockouts, and delays in the inventory replenishment process.